Cambridge College Data & Information Overview

 How Well Is Cambridge College Ranked?

-Cambridge College is ranked #1,590 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+Cambridge College is ranked #1,318 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.
+This is an improvement over the previous year, when Cambridge College held the #1,590 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Cambridge College?